refatbd/PipraPay-bot-notification-pro/readme.txt

 * `/help` - Show all the available commands.

 == Changelog ==

+= 2.1.0 =
+* Added interactive "Confirm Transaction" button for pending notifications.
+* Added a setting to enable/disable the confirmation button feature.

 = 2.0.0 =
 * Complete overhaul of the plugin